 Joseph Henry’s Science

-Henry was very interested in our planet’s natural magnetism.
-It was this interest that first drew him into his work with electricity and magnetism.
+Henry was interested in our planet’s natural magnetism.
+This interest drew him into his work with electricity and magnetism.

 Electromagnetism was a very new field when Henry started his investigations.